garamond13/ReShade-shaders/Addons/UpgradeSwapEffect/README.md

 ## Usage

 Install like any other addon.

-No extra configuration needed.
+On the first run it will create a config option in the ReShade.ini if it's not already there.
+`[APP]`
+`Force10BitFormat=0`

 ## Compilation